Swinscowia bispora

 Swinscowia bispora is a species of corticolous (bark-dwelling) lichen in the family Strigulaceae.
+Described as new to science in 2014, it is found in Korea.
+This lichen forms a thin, smooth, metallic grey film up to about 5 cm across on oak tree bark, with small black rounded fruiting bodies that are partially buried in the bark surface.
+It is distinguished by having only two very large ascospores in each spore sac, unlike most lichens which typically contain eight smaller spores.

+Taxonomy

-Found in Korea, it was formally described as a new species in 2014 by lichenologists André Aptroot and Kwang-Hee Moon as a member of genus Strigula.
-The type specimen was collected from Mount Juwang (North Gyeongsang Province) at an altitude between 320 and 380 m; there, it was found growing on the bark on an oak tree.
+The lichen was formally described as a new species in 2014 by the lichenologists André Aptroot and Kwang-Hee Moon as a member of genus Strigula.
+The type specimen was collected from Juwangsan (North Gyeongsang Province) at an altitude between 320 and 380 m; there, it was found growing on the bark on an oak tree.
 The taxon was transferred to the genus Swinscowia in 2020 following a molecular phylogenetics-led reorganisation of families and genera in the order Dothideomycetes.
-The species epithet bispora rfers to the fact that each ascus contain two ascospores.
-The ellipsoid-shaped spores measure 117–135 by 38–48 μm; they are densely muriform, meaning they are divided into multiple chambers by both transverse and longitudal septa.
+The species epithet bispora refers to the fact that each ascus contain two ascospores.